Q-Bukold/TikTok-Content-Scraper/README.md

    ```

 ## Scrape a single video or slide
 To scrape the metadata and content of a video, the TikTok ID is required.
 It can be found in the URL of a video.
 Let's use the ID 7460303767968156958 to scrape the associated video.
-In examples/ you can see what a potential output could look like.
+In the folder `examples/` you can see what a potential output could look like.

 ```python
 from TT_Scraper import TT_Scraper